 The following Standard Operating Procedure (SOP) supports the Gifts and Hospitality Policy.
-It replaces the guidance contained in Item 3, Notices 20/04 - Policy for the Acceptance of Gifts and Hospitality.
+It replaces the guidance contained in Notices 20/04 - Policy for the Acceptance of Gifts and Hospitality.

-This policy is set in the context of the Nolan Committee's report on standards in public life and the associated seven principles of conduct applicable to all those who serve the public in any way; selflessness, integrity, objectivity, accountability, openness, honesty and leading by example.
+This policy is set in the context of the Nolan Committee's report on standards in public life and the associated seven principles of conduct application to all those who serve the public in any way; selflessness, integrity, objectivity, accountability, openness, honest and leading by example.